 Dams are measured in megalitres, which is 1,000,000 litres.
 Some water bodies are measured in gigalitres, and one gigalitre equals 1000 million litres.
 Sydney Harbour holds 500 gigalitres of water.
 To give you an idea of how much a megalitre is, an Olympic swimming pool is 2.5 megalitres.
 An Olympic swimming pool is much bigger than a standard house pool, or a public swimming pool.
 An Olympic swimming pool measures 50 metres long, 25 metres wide, and a minimum of 2 metres deep.

-How do I test Bentonite to see if it will seal my dam
+How do I test bentonite to see if it will seal my dam?

 You build a small replica of your dam at 1:100 scale, and you apply the Bentonite as you would to a larger dam.
 We consult to dam owners and builders all over the world, and we just completed this test strategy with a client in Mexico